dermotkel/main_project/README.md

 he histogram is left-skewed but the Shapiro-Wilk test of Versicolor sepal width suggests that the data is normally distributed, *w = .974, p= .338.*

-The sepal width of all flower types are normally distributed.
+The sepal width of all species are normally distributed.

 The below tables shows if the variable is normally distributed (YES) or not normally distributed (NO).